jacklau1803/dog/README.md

 # dog

-> Assignment 0 - dog, a C implementation of cat.
+> dog, a C implementation of cat.

 ## Author Info

-CSE130

 Jack Liu

-dliu34@ucsc.edu

 ## Run the code